 Here are some easy seder dishes and sides that are a snap to prepare and will please picky eaters.
 Older kids can even lend a hand making some of these.

 Make Your Own Charoset Bar

 What's a seder without songs?
 Use this playlist to help kids learn "Dayenu."
 You can also help little ones expend some energy with a pre-meal dance party or game of freeze dance.
-Stream Passover music through your seder with the PJ Library Radio app
+Stream Passover music through your seder with the JKids Radio app.

 Whether you’ve got paper wrapped shoe boxes, legos, or good old fashioned wood-blocks, keep some building implements on hand.
 Kids can reenact building the pyramids and keep hands busy while listening to the Passover story.